rafaelbenetti/csharp-threads/README.md

 ## Timer
  - It's better to create Timers rather Threads to execute something in some interval.
  - Do not let your threads sleep, always it's a bad idea.

+# CSharp Concepts

+## CLR (Common Language Runtime)
+ - The .NET Framework provides a run-time environment called the common language runtime, which runs the code and provides services that make the development process easier.

 ## Garbage Collector
  - Identify process that can be destroyed and clean it.
 It helps the memory usage.